 On the back of the motherboard, and in the part you find on the back of the chassis if the motherboard is installed, a fairly standard set of interfaces can be found.
 There are HDMI and DisplayPort for use in the built-in graphics core if you do not want to use a dedicated video card.
 There are four USB ports at 5Gbps and two at 10Gbps with one being Type-C. In addition, there is an integrated PS2 keyboard and mouse connection (we will remind you in 2020), an antenna to the Wi-Fi card (which also includes Bluetooth), 7.1-channel audio interfaces, and a network cable that is connected to the controller Intel I219-V at 1Gbps speed.

-Nothing is "serious" about such an array, but I have to keep reminding myself that this is a thousand-shekel motherboard, and that we have previously seen slightly more succinct interfaces at such a price level.
+There is nothing "missing" anything serious about such an array, but I constantly have to remind myself that this is a motherboard of a thousand shekels, and that we have seen slightly more meaty interface arrays at such a price level in the past.
 I'm not talking about Asus Specifically, but more on Z490 As a platform globally.
 The budget… goes here:

 Ever since the previous residency, Asus has been very familiar with the serious power requirements of processors Intel At 14 nm.
 This time, with a 10-core processor, the entire platform is upgraded in terms of electrical components to provide stable, high-efficiency power to the bracket.
 The 12-phase Vishay SIC639 system is configured to supply power to the processor cores, each configured for a maximum current of 50A.
 Together, the current-to-processor capability of this motherboard is 600A.
 Of course Assos doesn't expect you to get that amount, but that number matters.

-The icing on the whipped cream is that Asus adds "excess" filtering elements on the way to the bracket in the form of solid capacitors, and even two for each phase.
-This ensures that the stream is clean and healthy for the processor.
+The icing on the cake is that Asus adds "excess" elements of filtration on the way to the bracket in the form of solid capacitors, and even two for each stage.
+This ensures that the current is clean and healthy for the processor.

 There is a small, modest heat sink beneath the fancy chipset plastic.
-The Z490 chipset is chip Very efficient and tiny, up to the level I wonder when we will see it swallowed into the processor, after a decade of what was once a "northern bridge" has been swallowed in.
-Another part of me explains that motherboard manufacturers need income, and that they need segmentation for different models and you can't rationalize Motherboard Only according to components that do not rely on a model of small sting that is accompanied by enablement Overclocking Technically it is not up to him at all.
+The Z490 chipset is chip Very efficient and tiny, to the point that I wonder to myself when we will also see it swallowed up in the processor, after a decade already what was once a "northern bridge" has already been swallowed up.
+Another part of me explains to me that motherboard manufacturers need revenue, and that segmentation is needed for different models and that there is no excuse Motherboard Only according to components that do not rely on a model of small sting that is accompanied by enablement Overclocking Technically it is not up to him at all.

 The motherboard has two bios chips, so if something unusual happens and bios course, the motherboard switches to using two.
 The chips are soldered to the board, and technically there is a way to program them by connecting an external burner (SPI Flasher), but there is a mechanism on the motherboard for cold burning of bios.
 All you need to do is connect a disc to a back port with the file and run even without a processor and memory installed and the motherboard will burn the bios to it (detailed instructions on the manufacturer's website).